smart-bo/AI-Review-Classifier/README.md

-# AI Review Classifier
+# AI Review classifier
- Scrape data using BeautifulSoup, train a model to classify test review is possitive or negative.
-Give the accuracy at the end.
+ Scrape review data using BeautifulSoup.
+Build modeL to classify test review is positive or negative.
+Calculate correctness rate of the model at the end